 How To Update a Shiny Gold Frame with Rub ‘n Buff

-I’m completely obsessed with Rub ‘n Buff, a paint-like product my mom introduced me to years ago!
+I’m completely obsessed with Rub ’n Buff, a paint-like product my mom introduced me to years ago.
+Rub ’n Buff is a wax-based metallic finish that’s applied by hand and then buffed to create a realistic metal look on surfaces like wood, metal, and plastic.
 It’s one of those magical DIY products that instantly transforms almost anything with just a dab of product and a little buffing.

 This makeover is so simple and took just a few minutes to complete – that’s my favorite type of DIY!